huddy67/Morrill-Hudson-Portfolio/mapthemaze2.md

 # Project Introduction
 This was our second project of the year.
-In this project, we worked primarily in the linux terminal going through various activites to help us understand the basics of coding.
+In this project, we worked primarily in the linux terminal on UTM which is a virtual machine ran on mac.
 We learned the following commands, which were needed as prior knowledge during the activities.

 ### Commands